BizTalk Server WCF-Loopback Adapter

 • Download the runtime folder from the WCF-Loopback Adapter GitHub page.

-• And add these settings of the machine.config files:
+• And add these settings to the machine.config files:

 <system.serviceModel>